rise-robotics/butler-connect/README.md

 **Professional Control System for Unitree Go2 Quadruped Robot**

 Butler Connect is a comprehensive, safety-first control system designed for the Unitree Go2 quadruped robot.
-It provides an intuitive web interface, robust safety monitoring, and professional-grade motion control capabilities.
+Developed by Rise Robotics, it provides an intuitive web interface, robust safety monitoring, and professional-grade motion control capabilities.

 ## ✨ Features